Here are some recommendations based on personal experience. This is by no means a complete survey.

 Reinhold Schnable has re-introduced the Wollaston Meniscus lens, one of the earliest designs of all. it's a superb lens for "pictorial" effects and comes with a set of perfectly round apertures.
 He makes them in a variety of focal lengths and configurations.

-There are also modern portrait lenses, such as the Cooke Portrait PS945. it's a wonderful lens that is still being manufactured by Cooke, a venerable name in the world of still and cinema optics.
+There are also modern portrait lenses, such as the Cooke Portrait PS945, (no longer) manufactured by Cooke, a venerable name in the world of still and cinema optics.
 The Rodenstock Imagon and Fujinon SF are no longer made and give similar results - but every portrait lens has its own "personality".
 With these modern designs, uncorrected aberrations diminish as you stop down the lens, so you can control the effects by your choice of aperture.
 Stopped down sufficiently, they behave like ordinary lenses: razor sharp.
 The Imagon and the Fujinon SF also come with special filters which modify the look and shape of highlights and halos.
 To read a copy of the instruction manual for the Fujinon SFS lenses, click here.

 Not everyone is fond of the full diffusion effect.
 To some, it looks contrived and distracting.
 However, when opened to just the right aperture, these lenses provide a sublime blur rendition and a very mild "soft focus" effect.
 Here are some photos made with a 180mm Fujinon SF lens, a 3-element design.
 Stopped down a bit, it shows just a trace of the special "portrait" effect in the highlights and the overall blur rendition is only slightly exaggerated.